noaham/website/_posts/00-0-0-papers.md

 weight: 150
 ---

+The cactus group and Lusztig's isomorphism (jt with R. Rouquier).
+In preparation.

+Calogero-Moser cells in type A and the RSK correspondence (jt with A. Brochier and I. Gordon).
+In preparation.

 [The center of the reflection equation algebra via quantum minors][qCH] (jt with D. Jordan)

 [The Monodromy of real Bethe vectors for the Gaudin model][monodromy]

-Calogero-Moser cells in type A and the RSK correspondence (jt with A. Brochier and I. Gordon).
-In preparation.

 [monodromy]: https://arxiv.org/abs/1511.04740
 [qCH]: https://arxiv.org/abs/1709.09149